Skip to content

 Most perimeter protection is reactive.
 A standard door/window contact watches a magnet: when the door opens and the magnet separates from the sensor, the zone trips.
 That's useful — but by the time the contact reports, the opening is already breached and the intruder is on their way in.

 A shock sensor moves the trip point earlier.
 Inside the housing is a vibration-sensing element with an adjustable threshold.
 When the protected surface takes a blow — someone prying a window sash, kicking a door, drilling a lock cylinder, or hammering a frame — the resulting vibration crosses the threshold and the sensor signals the panel.
+Because the SHOCK-319 is wireless (a fully supervised 319.5 MHz transmitter), it reports that blow to the panel over the air, with no wire runs to the frame.
 The alarm happens during the attempt to force entry, not after it succeeds.
 On a perimeter zone, that earlier warning is the entire point.

 These three device types are easy to confuse because they all protect openings.
 They detect completely different things, in different ways, from different mounting positions.